Grey Wolves (organization): Germany

 The group transfers conflicts from their native Turkey into Germany with harassment against Kurds and Armenians as well as people with leftist political views in general.
 Its members have actively engaged in attacks on and clashes with Kurds in Germany.

 Historically the most important Grey Wolves-affiliated Turkish organization in Germany was the Türk Federasyon (Avrupa Demokratik Ülkücü Türk Dernekleri Federasyonu, ADÜTDF), which had around 200 member organizations.
 Founded in 1978 by 64 nationalist organizations it declined in the 1980s, but revived in the 1990s and claimed to have doubled its membership following the Solingen arson attack of 1993.
 It denies any direct links with the Grey Wolves in Turkey or the MHP, however, its monthly journal publishes articles praising the MHP and denouncing left-wing and Kurdish organizations in Turkey and Germany.
 According to educationalist Kemal Bozay, their influence on third generation Turkish youth—who are "looking for an identity"—has "increased significantly".
 They had ties to the banned Turkish-nationalistic outlaw motorcycle club Osmanen Germania BC.

 According to the Baden-Württemberg State Government, there are 45 Grey Wolves clubs and associations in that state as of 2012.
 These associations are often given non-political names (usually cultural and athletic) to conceal their identity.

-The 2013 in three German federal states "two live arms with ammunition, blank-firing guns, batons, electric stun guns and Samurai swords" were seized from members of the Grey Wolves.
+In 2013, in three German federal states, "two live arms with ammunition, blank-firing guns, batons, electric stun guns and Samurai swords" were seized from members of the Grey Wolves.

 The Ministry of the Interior of North Rhine-Westphalia, Germany's most populous state where 70 Grey Wolves associations with more than 2,000 members operated in 2011, also monitors the organization.
 Nevertheless, Serdar Yüksel, a Social Democratic Party member of the state's parliament, stated in a 2011 interview that the threat of the Grey Wolves in Germany is underestimated.
 He said, "When thousands of Turkish right-wing radicals come together in Essen, we're not worried.
 But if 100 members of NPD march, we immediately organize a counter-demonstration."
-Olaf Lehne, a Christian Democratic Union member of North Rhine-Westphalia's state parliament, stated in an interview that the Grey Wolves "are in this country, unfortunately, too often ignored".
+Olaf Lehne, a Christian Democratic Union member of North Rhine-Westphalia's state parliament, stated in an interview that the Grey Wolves "are in this country, unfortunately, too often ignored."
 He also added that they have a large number of sympathizers among young people.

-Another important organization affiliated with the Grey Wolves are the ATIB (Turkish: Avrupa Türk-İslam Birliği, ATİB; German: Union der Türkisch-Islamischen Kulturvereine in Europa).
+Another important organization affiliated with the Grey Wolves is the ATIB (Turkish: Avrupa Türk-İslam Birliği, ATİB; German: Union der Türkisch-Islamischen Kulturvereine in Europa).

 During the UEFA Euro 2024 football tournament held in Germany, several Turkish supporters were observed giving the "wolf salute," a hand gesture associated with the Grey Wolves.
-This gesture, symbolic of Turkish ultra-nationalism and far-right ideologies, raised concerns among European authorities and football officials.

 The incident occurred during the group stage match between Turkey and Italy, held in Munich on June 20, 2024.
 The "wolf salute" was prominently displayed by a section of Turkish fans, leading to immediate condemnation from various quarters.
-UEFA officials noted the salute and initiated an investigation to address the display of political and extremist symbols during the tournament.